dandi/dandi-hub/README.md

 ### Installation

 WARNING: Amazon Key Management Service objects have a 7 day waiting period to delete.
-Be absolutely sure that tfstate is up to date before runnning.
+Be absolutely sure that tfstate is up to date before running.

 `./install.sh`

-Occassionally there are timeout and race condition failures.
+Occasionally there are timeout and race condition failures.
 Usually these are resolved by simply retrying the install script.